codio-c5/C5-Development/.guides/content/Check-Your-Memory-6d1b.md

 ### Do you remember these key points?
-These concepts come up again in this lesson, so you may want to go back and review the topics on questions you miss.
+These concepts come up again in this lesson, so you might want to go back and review the topics for questions you miss (if you miss any!).

 ==A few questions here..
 Include issues about hash functions, integrity, etc.==